 "My new company will be the foundation of presenting my ideas to public eye."
-Tenten felt her body being tugged forward, standing inhumanly close to Neji as he held her protectively around her waist.
+Tenten felt her body being tugged forward, standing inhumanly close to Neji as he held her securely at the waist.
 "Tonight I present to you the image of my company.
-She is my past, my present, and my future" Immediately, her heartbeat began to quicken as felt his breath tickle down her neck.
+She is my past, my present, and my future."
+Immediately, her heartbeat began to quicken as felt his breath tickle down her neck.
 Like a whirlwind that's out of control, Tenten could not seem to grasp the events that were unraveling in front of her.
 "My future project, the product of my design."
 Shocked beyond belief, the auburn haired female remained still while the audience gasped in absolute bewilderment.
-Yet, in that moment, she understood that this is the real price to their agreement, and whatever hope she had for freedom diminished from her entire being because the realization hit her: For one year, she will remain beside him.
-For one year, she will be in his control.
-For one year, her life will never be the same because her life will be in his hands.
+Yet, in that moment, she understood that this is the real price to their agreement, and whatever hope she had for freedom diminished from her entire being because the realization hit her: For one year, she would have to remain beside him.
+For one year, she would be in his control.
+For one year, her life would never be the same because her life would be in his hands.
 "Tenten."
 The next she knew, Neji leaned in and connected his lips onto hers, and the ugly truth unraveled itself as the chime of bells echoed endlessly in her ears.
-There was no such thing as an escape because whether she likes it or not, her life now belonged to him.
+There was no such thing as an escape because whether she liked it or not, her life now belonged to him.
 Ignorance be damned.

 A/N: Okay, first of all, I really no idea where the hell I am going with this plot, so please bare with me.
 What are your thoughts?
 Love it, hate it?